apache/rocketmq-site/docs/09-英文/02-Producer/07message3.md

 | 8                 | 4min | 17                | 1h    |
 | 9                 | 5min | 18                | 2h    |

-The sample code for the delay message sending is as follows:
+The sample code for the delayed message sending is as follows:

 ```javascript {10,11}
 public class ScheduledMessageProducer {